zytfo/lineaxer/README.md

 - I thought there was a CORS problem asking the subgraph with queries, but it was an incorrect subgraph URL

 - Rate limit on Infura.
-Syncing the Linea Coerli chain caused a rate limit of queries to a chain, thanks to Emily for providing me with an API-key for Infura
+Syncing the Linea Goerli chain caused a rate limit of queries to a chain, thanks to Emily for providing me with an API-key for Infura

+- ERC721 indexer stuff generation.
+Refer [here](https://github.com/zytfo/lineaxer/tree/master/lineaxer-subgraph#generate-and-deploy-an-erc-721-subgraph-on-a-local-node-with-openzeppelinsubgraphs).
+Thanks to `@openzeppelin/subgraphs`

 2. Linea x Metamask

 - **I'M NOT A FRONTEND DEV BUT I MADE IT** (thanks to Patrick Collins from ChainLink with his tutorials)

-## How to
+## How To

 1. The Graph